 where <path> is the path to the program you are starting.
 Then, disable zone reclaim in the proc settings using the following command:

 echo 0 > /proc/sys/vm/zone_reclaim_mode

 To fully disable NUMA behavior, you must perform both operations.
 For more information, see the Documentation for /proc/sys/vm/*.

 Disk and Storage Systems¶

 Assign swap space for your systems.
 Allocating swap space can avoid issues with memory contention and can prevent the OOM Killer on Linux systems from killing mongod.

-For the MMAPv1 storage engine, the method mongod uses to map memory files to memory ensures that the operating system will never store MongoDB data in swap space.
+For the MMAPv1 storage engine, the method mongod uses to map files to memory ensures that the operating system will never store MongoDB data in swap space.
 On Windows systems, using MMAPv1 requires extra swap space due to commitment limits.
 For details, see MongoDB on Windows.